named-data-ndnSIM/ndnSIM/docs/source/applications.rst

 ConsumerWindow
 ^^^^^^^^^^^^^^^^^^

-:ndnsim:`ConsumerWindow` is an application generating a variable rate Interest traffic.
+:ndnsim:`ConsumerWindow` is an application generating a variable-rate Interest traffic.
 It implements a simple sliding-window-based Interest generation mechanism.

 .. code-block:: c++